Juventus crushes Pescara 6-1 in Serie A

 It was Pescara's worst home defeat in the top flight.

-Serie A leader Juventus was four points clear of Inter Milan, which plays Atalanta on Sunday.
+Serie A leader Juventus moved four points clear of Inter Milan, which plays Atalanta on Sunday.

 Earlier, Cagliari was held to a goalless draw at home by Catania.